Bulgaria–Ukraine relations: Early period

 Relations between the people living in Bulgaria and Ukraine go back thousands of years, and parts of present-day Ukraine and Bulgaria were simultaneously controlled by multiple empires throughout history such as the Byzantine Empire and the Ottoman Empire.
 An important early result of the contact between the two regions was the adoption of the Cyrillic script, which was developed during the 9th century AD at the Preslav Literary School in the First Bulgarian Empire during the reign of Tsar Simeon I the Great.
-The script was brought to Kyivan Rus’ at the end of the first millennium, along with Christianity and the Old Church Slavonic language.
+The script was brought to Kyivan Rus’ at the end of the first millennium, along with Christianity and the Old Bulgarian.

 After the Middle Ages, both Bulgaria and the Ukrainian lands of the dissolved Kyivan Rus' would be incorporated in subsequent empires, with the former being taken over by the Ottoman Empire and the latter initially incorporated into the Polish-Lithuanian Commonwealth and, later, conquered by the Russian Empire.
 During this time, there were several military engagements between the empires which also saw direct collaboration and clashes between Bulgarian soldiers and Cossacks.
 In 1620, the Bulgarian city of Varna (then in the Ottoman Empire) was burned by invading Zaporizhian Cossacks as part of the Polish–Ottoman Wars.
 Later, after the Russian takeover of Ukraine, Bulgarians began to settle in the Russian Empire and some of them were assigned into military divisions by the Tsarist authorities, including the Bulgarian Hussar Division.
 However, due to understaffing and other problems, many of the Bulgarians deserted and instead joined the ranks of the Zaporizhian Sich, a proto-state in southern Ukraine which then began fielding its own Bulgarian cavalry division.

 At the closing of the 18th century, larger scale settlement of Bulgarians in Russian-controlled Ukraine continued, and particularly significant waves of emigration began after the Russo-Turkish Wars of 1806–1812 and 1828–1829.
 After arriving, the Bulgarians founded their own towns, such as Bolhrad (1819) and Comrat, and around 64 villages.
 In 1856, after the Treaty of Paris, the region of Bessarabia (south-west to present-day Ukraine) was divided with the southwestern parts, including Bolhrad, Izmail and Kiliia, incorporated into Moldova (since 1861 – Kingdom of Romania), and the northeastern ones, centered on Comrat, remaining in the Russian Empire.
 A Bulgarian gymnasium (school) was founded in Bolhrad on 28 June 1858, which had a significant effect on the development of Bulgarian education and culture and was the first modern Bulgarian gymnasium.
 As the Ottoman Empire continued to weaken and gradually lose territory, Bulgarian expatriates in Ukraine and Romania agitated for independence and many Bulgarian intellectuals returned to the newly established Principality of Bulgaria to help set up the new state.
 Many people who would subsequently hold political office in Bulgaria received much of their education in Russian-controlled Ukraine: for example, Todor Burmov, the first Bulgarian Prime Minister was a graduate of the Kyiv Theological Academy.